What is ‘soul blues’, anyway?

 The mid-80s saw marquees bear the name Johnny Rawls, as a starring act, for the first time.
 For the next decade, Johnny built the reputation that backs that name today.
 He became renowned for a club show that got the crowd on their feet, and he honed the soul blues style he now represents better than almost anyone.

 And once Johnny started recording, with the appropriately-titled Here We Go in 1996, all those skills – master of multiple instruments, singer, songwriter, producer – paid off big time.
 Johnny has released a whopping 18 albums in less than 25 years.
 Twice.
 He’s grabbed the 'Best Soul Blues Album of the Year' trophy at Memphis’s annual Blues Music Awards.
 The most recent notch came when got the award for his first Third Street Cigar release, I’m Still Around.
 He followed that chart-ready record with 2019’s tribute to a friend of 40 years, I Miss Otis Clay.
 And before the dust could settle, Johnny was back in 2020, with an album recorded mostly in Europe just before the Covid-19 epidemic took him from the road, Where Have All The Soul Men Gone.

-One day, the Rawls show will return to the circuit, and you don’t want to miss it.
-In the meantime, dive into Johnny’s Third Street Cigar catalog, rich in stories and joy and gospel and the smooth grit that holds it all together.
+In '21 the Rawls show returned to the circuit, and you don’t want to miss it.
+Until you catch a show, dive into Johnny’s Third Street Cigar catalog, rich in stories and joy and gospel and the smooth grit that holds it all together.

 Click to enlarge